The ads above are Google-sponsored.

 Wheels with other numbers of main spokes have been reported ....that is, both 8 & 10 spoke wheels have been recalled; but see the photos.... as only those without the webbing at the hub are recalled!

 There is a manufacturing date code stamped into the side of a 'spokes crossover point'.
-If the date code is 9/82 or before, and, there are no support ribs, then see your BMW dealer for a new tube, new bearings, seals, ...and a new wheel!
+If the date code is 9/82 or before, and, there are no support ribs, then see your BMW dealer for a new tube, new bearings, seals, ...and a new wheel!...assuming wheels are still available.

-BMW does not pay for a new tire, even if you need one.
-It is not clear if your dealership has to install a tire you bring (say, purchased elsewhere's), that is not yet mounted by you.
-The dealer is paid in full by BMW for de-mounting your old tire, replacing the tube, & remounting tube and tire onto your new wheel, and balancing.
+BMW did not pay for a new tire, even if you needed one.
+It is not clear if your dealership had to install a tire you bring (say, purchased elsewhere's), that is not yet mounted by you.
+The dealer was paid in full by BMW for de-mounting your old tire, replacing the tube, & remounting tube and tire onto your new wheel, and balancing.

-If you are doing this at a time when your tire is worn out, or nearly, & you intend to bring a tire for mounting in this recall process, I suggest asking your dealer ahead of time.
-Some may want to just exchange wheels, or have the dealer set up the preload as I outline, or, whatever.
+If you were doing this at a time when your tire was worn out, or nearly, & you intend to bring a tire for mounting in this recall process, I suggested, long ago, asking your dealer ahead of time.
+Some may have wanted to just exchange wheels, or have the dealer set up the preload as I outline, or, whatever.
 The SI is not clear about these finer details....& questions about such fine details has hardly ever come up.
 What has come up & is serious, is about the wheel preload.
 Read the rest of this article!

 Do not let the text description, above, confuse you, I have photos, below, that make it all very clear.